-Exhibitors building a customised Shell Stand should submit a drawing, plans or renderings, preferably digital, to the show organiser for approval, and to the show's general service contractor.
+Exhibitors building a customised Shell Stand are required to submit a drawing, plans or renderings, preferably digital, to the show organiser, and to the show's general service contractor.
 Customised stands must adhere to Linear Shell Stand guidelines.

 Other Important Considerations